cjus/hydra-aws-docker-article/README2.md

 #### Working with private containers

-It's likely, that at some point, you'll need to use private containers for one or more of your services.
-To do this you first sign into a master node and then issue a `docker login` command.
+It's likely, that at some point you'll need to use private containers for one or more of your services.
+To do this, you first sign into a master node and then issue a `docker login` command.

 ```shell
 $ docker login
 ```

-Then issue the docker service command with the `--with-registry-auth` flag.
-This tells docker to use the credential we provided during the login.
+Then issue the docker service command with the `--with-registry-auth` flag to tell Docker to use the credential we provided during the login.

 Here's the full command:

 ```shell
 $ docker service create \